cujarrett/learning-python/README.md

   urllib3==1.25.7
   ```

-- `pip install` vs. `import`
-  `pip install` brings the dependency local for runtime where as `import` uses a looked up asset via putting it somewhere python can expect it to be.
+- `pip install` vs. `import`? `pip install` brings the dependency local for runtime where as `import` uses a looked up asset via putting it somewhere python can expect it to be.

 - In Python everything has a id.
 The id property is immutable.
 - In Python everything has a value.